lsprangers/lsprangers.github.io/docs/transformer_and_llm/EMBEDDINGS.md

 ## Topological Interpretations
 Most of this comes from [Yuan Meng Embeddings Post](https://www.yuan-meng.com/posts/ebr/)

-There we see discussions of how embeddings, topologically, can be considered a injective one-to-one mapping that preserves properties of both metric spaces
+There you see discussions of how embeddings, topologically, can be considered a injective one-to-one mapping that preserves properties of both metric spaces

-We can also see that from a ML lense, embeddings represent dense numeric features in n-dimensional space
+you can also see that from a ML lense, embeddings represent dense numeric features in n-dimensional space
 - Images can go to `3 colors x 256 pixels` dimension using photo represenation on disk (this is just how photos are stored)
 - Text can go from sentences to `256 dimension` vectors in Word2Vec or BERT
-- Text can go from address sentences to `[lat, long]` 2 dimensions - we cover this in [Address Embeddings](/docs/other_concepts/ADDRESS_EMBEDDING_GEOCODING.md)
+- Text can go from address sentences to `[lat, long]` 2 dimensions - you cover this in [Address Embeddings](/docs/other_concepts/ADDRESS_EMBEDDING_GEOCODING.md)

 The main point of all of this is that Embeddings equate to &rarr; topological properties are preserved - that's what allows the famous `King - man + woman = Queen` and `France is to Paris as Germany is to Berlin`

 ***A random list of numbers is a numeric representation, but they are not Embeddings***

-One-hot encoding, kindof, preserves topolological properties, but all of the vectors end up being orthogonal to each other so we can't say category1 + category2 = 0.5category3...they're orthogonal!
-Typically we need to map these from OHE metric space to a lower dimensional metric space to get those properties out of it
+One-hot encoding, kindof, preserves topolological properties, but all of the vectors end up being orthogonal to each other so you can't say category1 + category2 = 0.5category3...they're orthogonal!
+Typically you need to map these from OHE metric space to a lower dimensional metric space to get those properties out of it

 ![Yuan Meng Example](./images/yuan_meng_example.png)

 ## Dual Encoder
 Much of the discussion below this point stems from [this Multimodal Blog](https://slds-lmu.github.io/seminar_multimodal_dl/c02-00-multimodal.html)

-Dual encoders have a number of different use cases and interpretations - there's using multiple encoders that end up in similar embedding spaces so we can do comparisons - this is helpful in RAG or query-document comparisons
+Dual encoders have a number of different use cases and interpretations - there's using multiple encoders that end up in similar embedding spaces so you can do comparisons - this is helpful in RAG or query-document comparisons

-There are other encoder architectures that focus on different modalities so that we can compare text to images to audio
+There are other encoder architectures that focus on different modalities so that you can compare text to images to audio

-At the end of the day, all of these architectures are designed so we can do dot-product similarity searches in an embedding space
+At the end of the day, all of these architectures are designed so you can do dot-product similarity searches in an embedding space

 ### Query Document Retrieval
 A dual encoder consists of two separate neural networks that encode two different sets of data into their respective embeddings